Workshop-Orange/webutil-redirector/README.md

-# Redirector Example
+# Workshop Orange Redirector

+## HOWTO
-If you have many marketing redirects it's usually better to split them off into a dedicated project.
+- If you have many marketing redirects it's usually better to split them off into this dedicated project.

-If you need to add a redirect add them in the .lagoon.yml and add the redirect in the redirects-map.conf
+- If you need to add a redirect, first add the domain into the .lagoon.yml, then add the redirect in the redirects-map.conf